Eschenheimer Turm: Description

 The tower is now set in a large, very busy plaza, called Eschenheimer Tor (Eschenheimer Gate).

-Underneath Eschenheimer Tor is a subway station, which was erected in 1963-1968.
+Underneath Eschenheimer Tor is a subway station, which was erected in 1963–1968.
 The subway tunnel passes directly under the foundations of the tower.
 The midlevel of metro station used to be the only way for pedestrians to cross the plaza or reach the tower.
 However, in 1992, Eschenheimer tower, which for decades was situated on an inaccessible traffic island, was incorporated into the Schillerstraße pedestrian zone, making it once again accessible to foot traffic.
 The ground floor has since been repurposed as a bar and restaurant.
 Furthermore, the fireplace room of the tower guard is used by the hospitality operations.
 Quarterly meetings of the association Freunde Frankfurts (the Friends of Frankfurt) continue to be held in the fireplace room, as is reported in the history of the tower.
 Visits to the tower battlements are also possible.
 The last renovation of the tower was initiated by Ruth Schwarz a member of the Freunde Frankfurts.
-Large sections of the original staircase and shelves from 1426–1428 have been preserved.
+Large sections of the original staircase and shelves from 1426 to 1428 have been preserved.

 In 1853–1856, following the example of Eschenheimer Turm, Flatowturm was constructed in Schlosspark Babelsberg in the city of Potsdam.

 The tower is part of the corporate logo of the former Henninger Bräu AG.
 Today it serves as the logo for Henninger Kaiser Pils in the Radeberger Gruppe KG.